miron4dev/jviewer/README.md

 JViewer
 =======

-It is a webinar platform for conferences about HTML, JavaScript, CSS and Java, which allows to:
+It is a webinar platform for the conferences about HTML, JavaScript, CSS and Java, which allows to:
 - create separate rooms (Web and Java)
 - demonstrate entered code and result of this code in real time
 - get tested on specific questions of topic